 \begin{prop} Suppose that $M$ is a Seifert fibered space with non-empty boundary that is not $S^1\times D^2$, $T^2\times I$, or $K\ttimes I$.
 Let $\mathcal{T}$ be a triangulation of $M$.
-Let $p$ be the lowest common multiple of the multiplicities of the singular fibres.
+Let $p$ be the lowest common multiple of the multiplicities of the singular fibers.
 There is a fundamental horizontal normal surface in $M$ that is a degree $p$ cover of the underlying orbifold.
 If $M$ is $S^1\times D^2$, then there is a fundamental normal meridian disc. \end{prop}

-\begin{proof} The solid torus case follows from Corollary 6.4 of Jaco and Tollefson's paper~\cite{JacoTollefson}.
-Otherwise, let $n$ be the number of singular fibres (which may be zero).
+\begin{proof} The solid torus case follows from Corollary 6.4 of~\cite{JacoTollefson}.
+Otherwise, let $n$ be the number of singular fibers (which may be zero).
 Note that $M$ is irreducible and $\del$-irreducible.

-Consider $M$ to be constructed by taking a circle bundle $M'$ over a surface $\Sigma$ with non-empty boundary, then gluing $n$ solid tori (that is, neighbourhoods of singular fibres) on along vertical annuli with respect to the fibration of $M'$, on a single boundary component of $M'$.
-The meridian of one of these solid tori, containing a $(p_i, q_i)$ singular fibre, intersects the gluing annulus in $p_i$ spanning arcs.
+Consider $M$ to be constructed by taking a circle bundle $M'$ over a surface $\Sigma$ with non-empty boundary, then gluing $n$ solid tori (that is, neighbourhoods of singular fibers) along vertical annuli to a single boundary component of $M'$.
+If one of these solid tori is a neighbourhood of a $(p_i, q_i)$ singular fiber, then there is a meridian curve in its boundary, transverse to the fibration, that intersects the gluing annulus in $p_i$ spanning arcs.

 Take a degree $p$ horizontal surface in $M'$: if $\Sigma$ is orientable, this will be $p$ copies of $\Sigma$; otherwise it will be $\floor{\frac{p}{2}}$ copies of the double cover of $\Sigma$, in addition to one copy of $\Sigma$ if $p$ is odd.
-Either way, its intersection with each vertical annulus in the boundary of $M'$ will be as $p$ spanning arcs.
-We can thus take $\frac{p}{p_i}$ meridian discs in each of these singular fibre neighbourhoods and attach them to the degree $p$ horizontal surface in $M'$ to form a connected degree $p$ horizontal surface in $M$.
-Now, this surface is incompressible (as it is a finite cover of the base orbifold and hence is $\pi_1$-injective) and $\del$-incompressible (by the same argument on the double of $M$), and does not contain any trivial spheres or discs, so let $F$ be a minimal normal surface that is isotopic to it.
+Either way, its intersection with each vertical annulus in the boundary of $M'$ will be $p$ spanning arcs.
+We can thus take $\frac{p}{p_i}$ meridian discs in each of these singular fiber neighbourhoods and attach them to the degree $p$ horizontal surface in $M'$ to form a degree $p$ horizontal surface in $M$.
+This surface is incompressible (as it is a finite degree cover of the base orbifold and hence is $\pi_1$-injective) and $\del$-incompressible (by the same argument on the double of $M$), and does not contain any trivial spheres or discs, so let $F$ be a minimal normal surface that is isotopic to it.

 \begin{claim} The Euler characteristic of $F$ is negative. \end{claim}